 The USSR consisted of a massive framework of interconnected groups and individuals that, by consciously or unconsciously acquiescing to the ideology, gave it power.
 Havel pointed to the greengrocer who quietly put a sign “Workers of the World, Unite!” in his window every morning.
-Which is same as Jr cigars but It seemed like a small thing, but whether or not he meant it, his acquiescence empowered the state.
+It seemed like a small thing, but whether or not he meant it, his acquiescence empowered the state.
 The ideology of the regime was embedded into civil society to the degree than every individual who did not actively resist it, tacitly strengthened and became its instrument.

 The Simul of Being Human